Before proceeding to our breeder list (see button at bottom of the page), we encourage you to review the following information.

 Puppy Rearing Techniques

-Experiences during the first 12 weeks of life significantly influence whether your puppy becomes a confident and resilient, or shy and fearful adult.
+Experiences during the first 12 weeks of life significantly influence whether your puppy becomes a confident and resilient, or shy and fearful, adult.
 Many breeders work hard to ensure that their puppies experience a wide range of safe, positive, novel stimuli during this period.
 Some breeders will follow a structured program such as Puppy Culture www.puppyculture.com/ or Avidog, while others take a less structured approach.
-Your breeder should be able to describe what she does to prepare her puppies for life in the real world.
+Either way, your breeder should be able to describe what she does to prepare her puppies for life in the real world.
 Dogs that are destined to be family pets should be raised in a home and family environment, not in a barn or commercial kennel type situation.
-From very early on, they need to be involved with the natural cadence of a household, hearing the sounds, experiencing normal diurnal rhythms, having frequent human interactions throughout each day and experiencing normal family activities.
+From very early on, they need to be involved with the natural cadence of a household, hearing the sounds of daily life, experiencing normal diurnal rhythms, having frequent human interactions throughout each day and experiencing normal family activities.

 Frequency of breeding / number of litters / puppies